Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

         ### ScaDS.AI

-        This is a separate type of application for ScaDS.AI Dresden/Leipzig [https://scads.ai/research/resources-for-research/](https://scads.ai/research/resources-for-research/),
+        This is a separate kind of application for ScaDS.AI Dresden/Leipzig [https://scads.ai/research/resources-for-research/](https://scads.ai/research/resources-for-research/),
         only applicable for members, assiciated members and partners of ScaDS.AI.
         The following application steps are the same as for the others, though.

-    !!! hint "Taurus Application:"
+    !!! hint "Tauruss Application:"

-        ### Taurus
+        ### Tauruss

-        The Taurus type is deprecated, don't use anymore.
+        The application kind "Tauruss" is deprecated, don't use anymore.

 === "Login"

     ### Login

     !!! info ZIH login
         For the application of a project no ZIH Login is necessary.

         You only need a ZIH login if you want to access the resources you need for your project.